UoA-eResearch/python_intro_tutorial/_episodes/015-Run-quit.md

 ## The Notebook has Control and Edit modes.

-*   Open a new notebook from the dropdown menu in the top right corner of the file browser page.
+*   Open a new notebook from the dropdown menu in the top right corner of the file browser page by clicking New=>Python [Root]
 *   Each notebook contains one or more cells of various types.

 > ## Code vs. Text